klp/Interactive-Data-Vis-Sp2021/tutorial2_quantities_and_amounts/NOTES.md

 ### Prepping the data

-I downloaded a [csv of top wines from Kaggel](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data_first150k.csv), and created a simple csv with country and count from that list for simplicity's sake, and not being familiar with how
+I downloaded a [csv of top wines from Kaggel](https://www.kaggle.com/zynicide/wine-reviews?select=winemag-data_first150k.csv), and created a simple csv with country and count from that list for simplicity's sake, and not being familiar with how to aggregate with JS.

+### Initial design

+1. Bring in data with d3

 ## Questions